 On today’s date in 1758, Nova Scotia Governor Charles Lawrence convened the first meeting of the Nova Scotia legislature in the Halifax Court House with the first popularly elected parliament in Canadian history.

-In 1958, Canada’s Post Office Department issued a five-cent stamp (Scott #382) commemorating Nova Scotia’s first elected assembly, which marked the beginning of the colony’s democratic government.
+In 1958, Canada’s Post Office Department (now Canada Post) issued a five-cent stamp (Scott #382) commemorating Nova Scotia’s first elected assembly, which marked the beginning of the colony’s democratic government.
 The speaker’s chair and mace depicted on the stamp pay homage to the first general assembly in what is now Canada.

 COLONY OF NOVA SCOTIA